Physical Distancing, Social Connecting

 Lead Pastor Jonathan Brake, Assistant Pastor Michelle Foster and Family Ministries Director Krystal Pruitt, have tried to find ways to connect personally with parishioners.

-For parishioners who seek private counsel, the church offers personal prayer sessions and Bible study using popular Zoom conferencing softare.
+For parishioners who seek private counsel, the church offers personal prayer sessions and Bible study using popular Zoom conferencing software.

 Pastors also place a major emphasis on providing resources to their flock.